Are you Career Ready?

 Read our recent blog post on career readiness on the DiscoverUSG News Blog.

-College to Career Ready: 9 Skills for Success
+College to Career Ready: 9 Competencies for Success

 1. Oral & Written Communication